silicon-heaven/shv-doc/src/rpctransportlayer.md

 * Messages need to be transferred completely without error or transport error needs to be detected.
 * Any message can be lost without transport error reporting error.
-* Communication needs to be point-to-point or transport layer needs to emulate that.
+* Communication needs to be point-to-point, or transport layer needs to emulate that.

+`ResetSession` message is used to reset current session.
+Basically it works in the same manner as socket reconnection, but it can be used also on layers without connection tracking like serial port.
+When `ResetSession` is received, then receiver should clear all the peer state.
+`ResetSession` message can be used by client to log-out or by broker to kick-out client.

+`ResetSession` message contains only Format part, the message is excluded.
+It is `01 00` on stream layer or `STX 00 ETX` or `STX 00 ETX D2 02 EF 8D` (if CRC is on) on serial layer.
+The message must be sent before `hello` on layers without connection tracking (TTY, CAN).
+It might be optionally sent also on other layers like socket.

 ## Stream